ofzlo/ofzlo.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi there!
 I'm Yoorhim Cho.
 I aspire to be a researcher specializing in the development of technologies that facilitate the coexistence of humans and artificial intelligence in society.
-Currently, I am working as a Student Intern (Assistant Researcher) at [ETRI](https://www.etri.re.kr/eng/main/main.etri), and [Aerosol & Colloid Lab](https://youngsoojoung.wixsite.com/aerosol).
+Currently, I am working as a Student Intern (Assistant Researcher) at [ETRI](https://www.etri.re.kr/eng/main/main.etri), and advisor at [Aerosol & Colloid Lab](https://youngsoojoung.wixsite.com/aerosol).
 My passion lies in the field of computer vision, with a particular focus on generative AI.

 # 🔥 News